Probation and Supervised Release: Working as Intended?

 - Numbers Have Remained Stable, But Supervision Concentrated in Few Districts

 The USSC found that over the course of five years, the number of those on probation and supervised release, as well as the number of violators, has remained relatively stable.
-Interestingly, however, over half of people under supervision were concentrated in only 21 of the 94 federal judicial districts.
+Interestingly, however, over half of people under supervision show up in only 21 of the 94 federal judicial districts.
 That seems to indicate that many federal courts are not taking advantage of non-incarceration options for federal offenders.

 - Violators Tend to Be More Serious Criminals